Daniii74/UniqueAnimalsBackend/README.md

 - [Entity](https://github.com/Daniii74/UniqueAnimalsBackend/blob/28744955629cbe64d81f5d92220ccb85f213039d/demo/src/main/java/com/example/demo/UniqueAnimal/uniqueanimal.java#L13)
   - The Unique Animal class is annotated as an `@Entity `.
 This is used to map class attributes to database tables and SQL types.
   - We also annotated with `@Table` to give Hibernate directions to use this specific table name.
 This is optional but it helps with naming conventions.
   - Any Entity must have at least one attribute that is annotated as an `@Id`.
-In our case it's conveniently the `Unique AnimalId` attribute.
+In our case it's conveniently the `Id` attribute.
     - We are also using an autogeneration strategy for the ID.
 This way we are not manually assigning IDs to our Unique Animals.
 This is optional.
        - For this reason, we also added a constructor to make a Unique Animal without an ID.
   - An Entity must have a no-argument constructor.